deshiksergeev/gaming-product-analytics/README.md

   for monetization.
 - **In-game spend is extremely heavy-tailed.** Mean purchase 526.06 against a median of 74.86, standard deviation 2,518 — a coefficient of variation of 4.8 per transaction, rising to 6.03 when aggregated per buyer.
-The top 0.1% of transactions account for $\sim$ 10% of total turnover.
+The top 0.1% of transactions account for ~10% of total turnover.
   Any comparison of means on this metric is statistically fragile.
 - **Demand is concentrated in two items.** *Book of Legends* accounts for 76.9% of all paid transactions and was bought by 88.4% of buyers; *Bag of Holding* accounts for 20.8% and